 Don’t go for food that sinks to the bottom of the pond.
 You won’t be able to know exactly how much food your fish need and it will also start to decay at the bottom which is never a good thing.

-Using Proper Filtration For Your Pond Is Key
+2. Using Proper Filtration To Clean Your Pond Water Is Key

 Most pond filters that are on the market are marketed based on the ideal circumstances.
 And we know that in most cases, things never go according to plan.